Ford F-250 Super Duty Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Ford F-250 Super Duty are $1,254 a year with full coverage.
-Comprehensive costs approximately $210 a year, collision costs $330, and liability costs around $534.
-A liability-only policy costs as low as $588 a year, with high-risk insurance costing around $2,714.
-Teenage drivers cost the most to insure at $4,984 a year or more.
+Average insurance rates for a Ford F-250 Super Duty are $1,254 a year for full coverage.
+Comprehensive costs an estimated $210 each year, collision insurance costs $330, and liability insurance is estimated at $534.
+A liability-only policy costs approximately $588 a year, and high-risk insurance costs around $2,714.
+Teenage drivers receive the highest rates at up to $4,984 a year.

 Average premium for full coverage: $1,254

-Prices are based on $500 physical damage deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all U.S. states and F-250 Super Duty trim levels.
+Includes $500 deductible amounts, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and F-250 Super Duty models.

 Use the form below to get customized rates for your location.